aappleby/matcheroni/README.md

 Like parsing expression grammars, matchers are greedy - ```Seq<Some<Atom<'a'>>, Atom<'a'>>``` will _always_ fail as ```Some<Atom<'a'>>``` leaves no 'a's behind for the second ```Atom<'a'>``` to match.

+Matcheroni does not implement any form of [packrat parsing](https://pdos.csail.mit.edu/~baford/packrat/icfp02/), though it could be added on top.
+Trying to do [operator-precedence parsing](https://en.wikipedia.org/wiki/Operator-precedence_parser) using the precedence-climbing method will be unbearably slow due to the huge number of recursive calls that don't end up matching anything.

 Recursive matchers create recursive code that can explode your call stack.

 Left-recursive matchers can get stuck in an infinite loop - this is true with most versions of Parsing Expression Grammars, it's a fundamental limitation of the algorithm.